lennart-finke/GodoTeX/README.md

 For a list of LaTeX examples that can be rendered, see [here](https://github.com/kostub/iosMath/blob/master/EXAMPLES.md).

-## Heritage
+## Installation
+1. Create a Godot Mono project and build a C#-script.
+2. Install from the Godot Asset Store from inside the Engine or by cloning.
-The add-on depends on [`CSharpMath.SkiaSharp`](https://github.com/verybadcat/CSharpMath), licensed under MIT, as a nuget package.
-If you want to integrate this into your existing Godot Mono project, you reference it in your project's `.csproj`-file, as demonstrated in `GodoTeX.csproj`.
+3. The add-on depends on [`CSharpMath.SkiaSharp`](https://github.com/verybadcat/CSharpMath), licensed under MIT, as a nuget package.
+You to integrate this into your existing Godot Mono project by copying the `<ItemGroup>`-tags into your project's `.csproj`-file from `GodoTeX.csproj`.
+4. Enable the addon in the settings, as usual.
+You can now create a `LaTeX` node and start your math excapades!

 ## License
 Licensed under MIT. © 2022 fi-le